Monday, September 26, 2016

 8-Bits of joy!

-Where Time Stood Still is one of those games that kinda bridged my transition from the ZX Spectrum to the Atari ST. This amazing adventure was developed by legends Denton Designs and published in 1988 by the mighty Ocean Software.
-In fact, Denton Designs came out from the ashes of Imagine Software - I spent my youth playing/mapping their excellent games!
-I really miss playing The Great Escape, which sadly never made it onto the Atari ST. #TotallyGutted
+Where Time Stood Still is one of those games that bridged my transition from the ZX Spectrum to the Atari ST. This adventure was developed by legends Denton Designs and published in 1988 by Ocean Software.
+Denton Designs came out of the ashes of Imagine Software - I spent my youth playing/mapping their games!
+I really miss playing The Great Escape, which sadly never made it to the Atari ST.

-So the story goes something like this: our plane crashes on a remote plateau somewhere in the Himalayas.
-Thankfully you, and three passengers, survive the wreck but find yourselves in a land inhabited by prehistoric creatures, dodgy bridges, quicksand slutch, rock-hands, and even strange tribal dudes who are angered easily at their new white friends.
+So the story goes something like this: our plane crashes on a remote plateau in the Himalayas.
+You and three passengers survive the wreck but find yourselves in a land inhabited by prehistoric creatures, dodgy bridges, quicksand, rock-hands, and strange tribal dudes who are angered easily at their new white friends.

-I bet now you're wondering about the graphics?
-Just don't, you idiot!
-That doesn't matter so read on...
+I bet you're wondering about the graphics?
+Don't, you idiot!
+That doesn't matter, so read on...

 Let the adventure begin!

-Firstly, familiarise yourself with the user interface that shows health/ammo and will also assist during the times you might consider eating, drinking, or resting.
-The display is simple but will initially be confusing especially when using the inventory/etc. Control can be using either the mouse or joystick but oddly, I found the joystick was the best.
+Familiarise yourself with the user interface, showing health/ammo, and it will assist when you might consider eating, drinking, or resting.
+The display is easy but will initially be confusing, especially the inventory/etc. Control can be used either with the mouse or the joystick, but I found the latter was the best.

-Your name is Jarret, the classic hero who probably has a chiseled jaw, muscles, and designer stubble!
-The other characters are mostly controlled by the computer and follow wherever you go, so long as they're happy, fed, and content!
+Your name is Jarret, a classic hero who has a chiselled jaw, muscles, and designer stubble!
+The other people are controlled by the computer and follow wherever you go, so long as they're happy, fed, and content!
 Each person has their own unique personality - Clive is a rich man who moans and tires easily.
-Gloria and Dirk are a couple in love and I hear Dirk has some nifty language skills too.
-Well, so long as he has Gloria to keep him happy...
+Gloria and Dirk are a couple in love, and I hear Dirk has some language skills, too.
+Well, so long as he has Gloria to keep him happy.

-The characters themselves are ace and add, erm, character to the adventure.
-When you begin and are wondering what to do or where to go - don't.
+The characters are ace and add, erm, character to the adventure.
+When you begin and are wondering what to do or where to go, don't.
 Experiment and take a gander at your surroundings.
-Check out items and see what you are capable of doing.
-Here are examples of what is initially possible.
-Common sense is not included, bring that yourself!
+Check out items and see what you are capable of carrying and doing.
+Hey, common sense is not included; bring that yourself!

 Sounds a bit boring?

 Hardly.
 This game is brilliantly designed and will be played over an enormous map, so exploration is the key to success.
-Not only should you make a basic map of the area as you venture out but, take your time, there is much that isn't as it first appears.
-Look out for anything useful that you think could assist in some way later on.
+Not only should you make a map of the area as you venture out, but take your time; there is much that isn't as it first appears.
+Look out for anything useful that could assist in some way.
 Think ahead.

 But be a careful explorer - what's your rush?
-Who knows what nasties are around the next corner or if the ground is even safe to walk on.
-Rocks fall, things break and even the natives aren't always guaranteed to be nice.
-Coming face to face with your first dinosaur is a scary moment so perhaps it's a good idea to be stealthy?
+Who knows what nasties are around the next corner or if the ground is even safe to walk on?
+Rocks fall, things break, and even the natives aren't always guaranteed to be nice.
+Coming face-to-face with a dinosaur is a scary moment, so perhaps it's a good idea to be stealthy?
 A longer route might be a safer route?
 Hang on, I see woodland nearby that would be great for cover and shelter.
-Yes, shelter!

 Be a people person, don't forget about your team and their morale.
-These guys will let you know when they are in need of rest, food, or water, or when suffering an injury.
-They are quite needy and a bit clumsy too but that doesn't mean you should pander to their every request.
-Push them a little harder, without being a slave driver because tired people are often grumpy people.
+They’ll let you know when they need rest, food, water, or if they’re injured.
+They are needy and a bit clumsy, but that doesn't mean you should pander to their every request.
+Push them harder, without being a slave driver, because tired people are often grumpy people.
 And grumpy people are harder to control and often go off by themselves.
-Did you get those hints?

 Aesthetics

-Visually speaking you might be confused by what your eyes are seeing?
+Visually, you might be confused by what your eyes are seeing.
 No, this isn't a trick using a ZX Spectrum emulator.
-Yes, it looks almost the same at first glance and there's hardly anything here using the ST's hardware.
-However, there are many 16-bit differences, along with improvements like better scrolling and a higher detail level.
-Having said that, they're not massive improvements and it's basically faithful to the original as much as it could be.
+Yes, it looks almost the same at first glance, but there are many 16-bit differences, along with other improvements: better scrolling and a higher detail level.
+Having said that, these aren't massive improvements, so the game is faithful to the original as much as it could be (without being a clone).

-The music is by Fred Gray (he of Black Lamp) and is truly amazing so perfectly suits the gameplay style and atmosphere.
+The music is by Fred Gray (he of Black Lamp) and is ace, so it perfectly suits the style and atmosphere.
 However, if you so prefer, sound effects can be used instead.
 Unless you're mad, stick with the chip music!

-So it's a game that tricks your ST into thinking it's a Speccy?
-Well, yeah can't argue with that.
+This game tricks your ST into thinking it's a Speccy?
+Well, can't argue with that.
 Screenshot time...

 The CryptO'pinion?

 I've been playing throughout the "summer" and made significant progress: my team has made it through the swamps, found a box of dynamite, ran like a girl when hearing a scary T-Rex, and chatted with the locals.
-Then a hand came out from nowhere and choked me to death which forced a rethink of strategy.
+Then a hand came out from nowhere and choked me to death, which forced a rethink of strategy.
 However, advancing across the river wasn't a good idea when hungry natives were waiting.
-Imagine being eaten alive?
-What a terrible way to go.
+Imagine being eaten alive?!!

-As you can tell, I am really enjoying myself and I can sense victory is close?
-(I hope so).
-You know, this is what a (hmm) open-world game should be like - a huge potential to have your own unique adventure.
-Where Time Stood Still has it all and I feel I should be wearing a butchered animal skin when playing it?
-What a truly fantastic adventure game.
+As you can tell, I am really enjoying this, and I can sense victory is close.
+You know, this is what a (hmm) open-world game should be like - potential to have your own unique adventure.
+Where Time Stood Still has it all, and I feel I should be wearing a butchered animal skin when playing it.
+A truly fantastic adventure game.

 Download for HDD or FLOPPY